Grief and Loss Explained

-Grief is a natural emotion centred on feelings generated by loss.
+Grief reactions are a natural emotion centred on feelings generated by loss.
 These feelings are normally felt by everyone in their lives at some point.
-This is usually a permanent loss, such as the the loss of a special person.
+This is usually a permanent loss, such as the loss of a special person.
 When we begin to mourn a loss, we are often overcome by feelings of profound sadness and bereavement that we were not ready for and are less equipped to deal with.
-If you have just lost a loved one and are feeling this way, our Grief Counselling services can help you work through your emotional turmoil, so you can move forward with life adjusted to your new situation.
-Grief can be managed with the correct support such as a Grief Counsellor.
+If you have just lost a loved one and are feeling this way, our grief counselling services can help you work through your emotional turmoil, so you can move forward with everyday life adjusted to your new situation.
+People experiencing grief can get help with the correct support such as a grief counsellor.

-As mentioned, grief its an normal emotional reaction that every person will feel at some point in their lives, usually more than once.
+Grief is a normal emotional reaction that every person will feel at some point in their life, usually more than once.
 In most cases dealing with this difficult time, will be well within your abilities as you get help from your friends and family and other support networks.
-In some cases however, this may not be enough and you may need the assistance of a qualified Grief Counsellor to help find a way through.
+In some cases, however, this may not be enough and you may need the assistance of a qualified Grief Counsellor to help find a way through.

 When you are grieving, it can be hard to make sense of it when you are alone.
 This could be because you are unable to get assistance from your support systems as you feel like they simply don’t understand the situation.
 It also could be that you had a complex relationship or fight with the deceased person before they passed away.